 Since the transfer of Ordinary Shares between CREST and the VPC System may cause reconciliation issues and since the Issue Price in SEK will be fixed by reference to the prevailing exchange rate on 24 September 2018, the Company has instructed the Registrar and Euroclear Sweden not to process transfers of Ordinary Shares: (i) from CREST to the VPC System from 6.00 p.m.
 (Swedish time) on 23 September 2018 until 6.00 p.m.
 (Swedish time) on 26 September 2018; and (ii) from the VPC System to CREST from 6.00 p.m.
 (London time) on 23 September 2018 until 6.00 p.m.
 (London time) on 26 September 2018.
 Accordingly, Shareholders will not be able to transfer their Ordinary Shares between the two registers during these times.
 This will ensure that anyone who bought Ordinary Shares before the announcement of the Rights Issue will be able to participate in the Rights Issue by virtue of being on the relevant register in the correct jurisdiction.
-In addition, it will not be possible to transfer Nil Paid Rights from CREST to the VPC System, or to transfer Swedish Subscription Rights or Paid Subscribed Shares from the VPC System to CREST.
+In addition, it will not be possible to transfer Nil Paid Rights from CREST to the VPC System to CREST.